didimimimi/MovieRama/README.md

 As you may have noticed, the favorite button is also present here.
 Well, it's also tappable here and it also syncs with the tile on the list.
 Actually, the list also syncs with the details.
 It's a two-way sync.

 On the other hand, the similar movies, despite being a scrollable list of movies, are not tappable (for now at least).
 The rest of the screen is pretty straightforward.

+The details are gathered by 3 API calls:
+1. `movie/{movie_id}`: gets the info above the "Similar movies" section.
+2. `movie/{movie_id}/similar`: gets the similar movies in the corresponding section of the screen.
+3. movie/{movie_id}/reviews: gets the reviews at the last section of the screen, limited to maximum 2 reviews.

+The calls are made in the aforementioned order.

 ## Deeper Dive
 It's time to speak a bit about code in a more descriptive level at least.